I am forced to admit that Trail Tech Voyager Pro doesn’t have real competitors in the off-road GPS market today by exploring the offers.

 This is even practically possible because the device is equipped with Bluetooth and can be connected with one of the appropriate intercom devices in your helmet.
 On the screen, though, you won’t be able to see your companion, and you won’t be able to communicate with the other twenty company members at the same time.
 And how about areas where there is no GSM coverage?

-As I have said, this device is equipped with Bluetooth to listen to your favorite music and communicate through the intercom with the passenger, as Trail Tech Voyager Pro GPS Bluetooth has a feature to connect with two users at the same time.
+As I have said, this device is equipped with Bluetooth so you can listen to your favorite music and communicate with the passenger through the intercom.
+Trail Tech Voyager Pro GPS Bluetooth also has a feature to connect with two users at the same time.

-Although I’m not going to listen to music when riding on the bumpy mountain tracks but, especially for the younger generation, it could be a relatively enticing advantage.
+Although I’m not going to listen to music when riding on bumpy mountain tracks, it could be a relatively enticing advantage, especially for the younger generation.

 Finally, the ability to connect Pro to the engine measuring devices by using standard Voyager sensors.